rjmurillo/moq.autocomplete/README.md

 Visual Studio extension and Roslyn analyzer that helps to write unit tests using [Moq](https://github.com/moq/moq4) mocking library.
 Migration of [AgentZorge](https://github.com/Litee/AgentZorge) Resharper plugin to Roslyn.

-Currently works in Visual Studio 2017 only, does not work in VS 2015 and older.
+Works in Visual Studio 2017 only because in previous versions Roslyn completion service is not available.

 ## Supported features